Grant Deadlines: March 1 and September 1

 Mr. Johnson died in 1971 and his wife died in 1978.

-Application Checklist – To be considered a complete application, the following documentation, as attachments, must be received by the deadline:
+To be considered a complete application, the following documentation must be received by SSCF by the deadline (11:45pm – March 1, 2020):

 - Completed Grant Budget Form for Capital, Equipment or Special Project requests (proposed budget section – revenues & expenses must equal)